Mak1226/CodeInspector/Networking/plan.md

 ﻿# TODO:
 > Change all instances of *ID to *Id
-> ensure message is sent bfr stop in client

 > send message to all clients in server bft quitting
+> to which module should I send client joined /left? -> ID.broadcast